Amir Hetsroni

+Hetsroni served in the Israel Defense Forces before earning a bachelor's degree in psychology and cinema, followed by a doctorate in communication science.
+He lectured at several universities and published numerous articles and books on media, advertising, and television.
+His academic work mainly revolves around the effects of television content on perceptions of daily life.

+A prolific internet troll, Hetsroni is known for his highly sarcastic and offensive style of humor and expression and his divisive opinions, which have resulted in multiple controversies.
+His comments have been described as racist, sexist, misogynistic and xenophobic.

+In 2020, a documentary about Hetsroni, Amir Hetsroni: Case Study, was screened and won awards at various international film festivals.

 Biography

 Amir Hetsroni was born on February 6, 1968, in Tel Aviv, the only child of Sima Kolker (1932–2011) and David Hetsroni (formerly Shtagovsky; 1933-2016).
 Upon finishing high school studies he was conscripted into the Israel Defense Forces for three years.
-He was initially deployed in Nablus and as a security guard at a military base in Tel Aviv before serving as a military correspondent for two years.
-He graduated with BA in Psychology and Cinema and Television from Tel Aviv University in 1993 and received an MA in 1996 and PhD in Communication from the Hebrew University of Jerusalem in 1999.
+He was initially deployed in Nablus and as a security guard at a military base in Tel Aviv before serving as a military correspondent in Bamahane for two years.
+He graduated with BA in psychology and cinema and television from Tel Aviv University in 1993 and received an MA in 1996 and PhD in communication science from the Hebrew University of Jerusalem in 1999.

-He worked as a senior lecturer at Max Stern Yezreel Valley College from 2000 to 2009 and then became a professor at Ariel University which fired him in 2014 following an article he wrote that supported the BDS movement and objected to the 2014 Israel-Gaza conflict.
+He worked as a senior lecturer at Max Stern Yezreel Valley College from 2000 to 2009 and then became a professor at Ariel University which fired him in 2014.
+He was officially dismissed for insulting comments made against female victims of sexual assault.
+Hetsroni claimed that the university was retailating against him due to an article he wrote supporting the BDS movement and objecting to the 2014 Gaza War.

 In May 2015, he left Israel for Denmark.
-After living in Copenhagen for a while, he moved to China and taught at Xi'an Jiaotong-Liverpool University in Suzhou for a year, then moved to Turkey and became a full-time associate professor at Koç University in Istanbul.
-Hetsroni published hundreds of op-ed articles expressing anti-Zionist views, one novel פיצוחים ("Family Feud" – Hebrew) about wallflower upbringing in the 1980s, and one graphic novel אבוד בסין ("Lost in China" – Hebrew) written in collaboration with Racheli Rottner and based on his turbulent partly open relationship with Shirin Noufi – an Israeli-Arab lawyer.
+After living in Copenhagen for a while, he moved to China and taught at Xi'an Jiaotong–Liverpool University in Suzhou for a year, then moved to Turkey and became a full-time associate professor at Koç University in Istanbul.
+Hetsroni published hundreds of op-ed articles expressing anti-Zionist views, one novel, Pitzuhim, based on his memories growing up in the 1980s, and a webcomic, Lost in China, written in collaboration with Racheli Rottner and based on his turbulent open relationship with Shirin Noufi – an Arab-Israeli lawyer.
 Hetsroni is intentionally child free.